-Yes.
-Pursuant to 750 ILCS 65/1, you may sue your husband for negligence, including on behalf of your son.
-If the father's negligence resulted in an accident and subsequent injuries to a child, the child has the same rights to recover compensation for his injuries as if he was not related to his father.
-As strange as it may appear on paper (son filing a lawsuit against father) the law does permit such a case to be pursued.
-Assuming the child is a minor, the case will need to be brought by his mother or other court appointed guardian (“guardian ad litem”) who can act in the child's best interest, as minors are legally incapable of filing a lawsuit on their own.
-The money settlement or award won on behalf of your son would go into a trust for him, as well as pay for expenses that arise from the accident, such as medical bills and/or attorney’s fees.
+As strange as it may look on paper (wife filing a lawsuit against a husband or child filing suit against a parent), Illinois law does permit such cases to be pursued.
+If the injured child is a minor, the case would need to be brought by his other parent or court-appointed guardian (guardian ad litem), who can act in the child's best interest, as minors are legally incapable of filing a lawsuit on their own.
+The monetary settlement or court award won on behalf of your child would go into a trust for him to pay for expenses arising from the accident, such as medical bills and/or attorney’s fees.

-The statute of limitations differs for minors and adults regarding civil actions.
-Rather than the typical two-year statute of limitations for personal injuries, pursuant to 735 ILCS 5/13-211, a minor has two years after turning 18 to file a civil lawsuit.
+The Illinois statute of limitations differs for minors and adults in civil actions.
+Instead of the standard two-year statute of limitations to bring a claim for personal injuries, a minor has two years after turning 18 to file a civil lawsuit (735 ILCS 5/13-211).

 Claims Against Family and Friends

-Fortunately, almost all automobile accident cases are covered by liability insurance policies where any payments made related to personal injuries are made by the insurance company--- not from the individual.
+Fortunately—assuming the responsible party carried adequate auto insurance—most automobile accident cases are covered by liability insurance policies where payments for personal injuries are made by the insurance company, not the individual.